 2. Text placement

 Placing the text which identifies the name and value of each component or connection is just as important to get right as the layout itself.
 Making sure the text is correctly orientated and close enough to the component symbol it is associated with is key to creating a clear and concise drawing.
 Here is a good example of correct text placement:

 As a rule of thumb, it is best to have higher voltages placed towards the top, lower voltages placed towards the bottom and a logical flow from left to right.
 This way it is easy for the reader to understand the schematic layout.

 4. IC Pin layout

-Show pins of ICs in position relevant to their function (not how they happen to stick out of the chip).
-Try to put positive power pins at top, negative power pins (usually grounds) at bottom, inputs at left, and outputs at right.
+Show pins of ICs in a position relevant to their function (not how they happen to stick out of the chip).
+Try to put positive power pins at the top, negative power pins (usually grounds) at the bottom, inputs at left, and outputs at right.

 Note that this fits with the general schematic layout as described above in basic layout & flow.
 This isn’t always reasonable and possible, but general-purpose parts like microcontrollers and FPGAs have pins that can be input and output depending on use.
 At least you can put the dedicated power and ground pins at top and bottom, and possibly group together any closely related pins with dedicated functions, like crystal driver connections.

 It is a lot easier for the engineer to analyze something with a scope when the pin is related to a specific function as opposed to working out what each pin is.
 An example of this would for the engineer to ask the question, “I need to check the clock speed, what pin is that?” and NOT “I need to look at pin number 8, what function is that?”.

 Something as simple as the page layout will help those reading the schematic understand it better.
 If your schematic is large, which it most likely would be for the drone project, cramming everything onto a single page just makes it difficult to read on both a computer and as a printout.